nitkannen/Machine-Learning---CS60050/README.md

 # Machine-Learning---CS60050
 Assignments of ML course at IITKGP.
 Contains Functions of ML algorithms coded without inbuilt libraries

-**Bayesian Classification with Dimension Reduction and Backward Feature selection**
+**Bayesian Classification with Dimension Reduction and Recursive Backward Feature Selection**

-As part of our course structure, this algorithm has been built from scratch using Python without any inuilt functions As a result, you might find handpicked domain based feature selection, hyperparamater fine tuning and algorithmic modification that enhances performance.
+As part of our course structure, this algorithm has been built from scratch using Python without any inbuilt functions As a result, you might find handpicked domain based feature selection, hyperparamater fine tuning and algorithmic modification that enhances performance.
 *Our Bayesian Model outperforms the inbuilt Sklearn model by 10% on 5Fold CV accuracy*